 If you visit a site that you think SmartScreen should warn you about in the future, you can report it to Microsoft by tapping or clicking the Tools button, pointing to Safety, and then choosing Report unsafe website.

 Can I turn SmartScreen on or off?

 In most cases, yes.
-In some cases—like on a workplace network—this setting is managed by a system administrator, and the setting can't be changed.
+In some cases—such as on a workplace network—this setting is managed by a system administrator, and the setting can't be changed.

 Is SmartScreen different from Pop-up Blocker?

 Yes.
-SmartScreen checks sites you visit and files you download for threats to your security.
-Pop-up Blocker limits most pop-ups on sites, which are usually advertisements and aren't necessarily malicious.
+SmartScreen checks the sites you visit and the files you download for threats to your security.
+Whereas Pop-up Blocker just blocks most pop-ups, which are usually advertisements and aren't necessarily malicious.